-It shall be the policy of Palmer Public Schools that students who are placed in in-school suspension shall be required to complete assignments or alternative assignments on schedule during the term of the in-school suspension but at 50% of the assigned grade.
-It shall further be the policy of the Palmer Public School District that students suspended out-of-school pursuant to this policy shall not be allowed an opportunity to complete class work for credit, including but not limited to examinations missed during the period of Out-of-School Suspension.
+It shall be the policy of Palmer Public Schools that students who are placed in in-school suspension shall be required to complete assignments or alternative assignments on schedule during the inschool suspension but at 50% of the assigned grade.
+It shall further be the policy of the Palmer Public School District that students suspended out-of-school pursuant to this policy shall be allowed an opportunity to complete class work for credit, including but not limited to examinations missed during the period of Out-of-School Suspension, but at 50% of the assigned grade.